 Homemade alcohol stoves are big with long distance hikers, and have been solidly field tested.
 One popular model is called a "cat" stove, simply because it’s often made with an empty cat food can.

-I've made one of these stoves and it works great.
+I've made a few of these stoves and they works great.
 It’s not designed to melt snow on an expedition, but for a shorter trip in mild weather it could easily serve as your main backpacking stove.
 If nothing else, it’s a fun evening project, good for scouts, and could well serve as a disaster preparedness item - with some rubbing alcohol and a few cat food cans, you can cook food after The Big Earthquake when gas and power may be down.
+A windscreen made from heavy duty tinfoil and a paperclip is a fine addition.

 Here's a shot of my cat stove in action.
 Just a cat food can with two rows of holes.